Verdict: Wonder Bread is not vegan.

 The whole grain and whole wheat Wonder Bread loafs have almost the same ingredients, just different flours.

-So, while there’s a chance that white Wonder Bread (or other varieties) are vegan, it most likely is not vegan.
+So while we don’t know exactly where the dairy comes from, we know that white Wonder Bread (or other varieties) is not vegan.